I never set out to be a designer: I was extremely lucky to become one.

 According to my teachers I was using the computers all wrong.
-Why was I putting separate text boxes and free-floating pictures on blank pages, rather than just typing directly into word-processing documents like everyone else?
 Why did I insist on making logos for everything?
 Why did I always change the default fonts as soon as I started a document?
 Luckily for me, it turned out I was doing it right all along!

 When I began work for a language school, I quickly became the ‘go to man’ for leaflets and adverts, created new signage for the building at a fraction of the cost that had been expected, completely redesigned the welcome packs for students and introduced a standard style for documents for the first time.
-My official job was organising airport coaches, but after a few mad years of juggling logistics and design I was told that a new Design and Communications department was to be created to handle all the design work for all the company’s schools and marketing staff around the world.
+After a few mad years of juggling logistics and design, a new Design and Communications department was created to handle all the design work for all the company’s schools and marketing staff around the world.
 I was to be the sole member of the department… and remained a one-man-band until an excellent assistant arrived, 14 crazy months later.

 Sometimes websites and e-mails just aren’t enough.
 I am adept at taking disparate information of varying quality and transforming it into appealing, user-friendly publicity material that stands out from the competition.